 Another factor to bear in mind is that geologists study the whole Earth and there are world-wide employment opportunities for geologists.
-Although a sound knowledge of English is essential for a career as a scientist, a working ability with other European languages considerably enhances the capacity of geologists, particularly those employed in mineral exploration, to function in the field.
-Students might seriously consider taking a course in French or Spanish in their degree curriculum.
+Although a sound knowledge of English is essential for a career as a scientist, a working ability in other languages considerably enhances the capacity of geologists, particularly those employed in mineral exploration, to function in the field.
+Students might consider taking a course in French, Spanish or Chinese in their degree curriculum in order to improve their employability on the global job market.